AutoScheduleJS/queries-scheduler/README.md

 - When all possible queries are placed and some potentials are left, throw exception.
 New provider query is pushed.
 Can now be placed thanks to user state potential.
 - two ways to provide: provider depends on needed task; needed task depends on provider.
 - tasks with zero potential have pressure of -1 instead of +Infinity.
-- task potential = intersection of query potential (internal constraints) + query dependencies + user state potential.
+- task potential = intersection of query potential (internal constraints) + query dependencies + user state potential + materials.
 - impossible to place (material time) => throw exception. (conflict)

 when the stream complete without error, it should be the final timeline.